Healthcare in Japan

 If you’re planning on moving to Japan, おめでとう! (congratulations!)
 This gorgeous country is packed with culture, delicious food, and historical wonders befitting its status as one of the world’s oldest nations.

-But before you throw your lot in with the 2.93 million expats enjoying life in Japan, you’ll want to make sure you know what kind of healthcare you’ll have access to once you arrive.
+But before you throw your lot in with the 2.93 million expats (Immigration Services Agency, 2020) enjoying life in Japan, you’ll want to make sure you know what kind of healthcare you’ll have access to once you arrive.

-And if you want to join all the people in Japan who have private health insurance, we recommend Cigna.
+And if you want to join all the people in Japan who have private health insurance, check out our list of recommended healthcare providers.
+From there, you can request free quotes from whichever company suits your needs.

 Japanese healthcare: key stats